 Now that I’ve gone through ways you can learn web development, I’ll round out this post with some links that will teach you specific things you can do to make your site even better.

-Enough with my own work.
 Here are some of my favorite WordPress-related blogs, which I read regularly to learn how to make my sites awesome:

-- Enable Google Analytics to track visitor statistics (thanks to Shep McAllister for reminding me to add this)
+And to get you started, one thing you may want to do is enable Google Analytics to track visitor statistics (thanks to Shep McAllister for reminding me to add this)

 You might not feel the weight of that word, especially if you just browsed through this article first before getting started.
 For me, though, it’s amazing to look at after spending over 15 hours writing this tutorial.